por Lisa Chamoff

 Numed, a well established company in business since 1975 provides a wide range of service options including time & material service, PM only contracts, full service contracts, labor only contracts & system relocation.
 Call 800 96 Numed for more info.

-"The prior three years of preparation by the researchers, engineers, clinical and physics teams culminated in a treatment that was completed in the literal "blink of and eye", and the patient was discharged feeling well," Dr. John Breneman, medical director of the Cincinnati’s Children’s/UC Health Proton Therapy Center, and the trial's principal investigator, told HCB News.
+"The prior three years of preparation by the researchers, engineers, clinical and physics teams culminated in a treatment that was completed in the literal 'blink of an eye', and the patient was discharged feeling well," Dr. John Breneman, medical director of the Cincinnati’s Children’s/UC Health Proton Therapy Center, and the trial's principal investigator, told HCB News.

 Breneman said the first human trial of FLASH radiotherapy will build a foundation for extending this therapy to other types of cancer treatments, including lung cancer and other malignancies, which are currently in development.